wunderio/silta/docs/migrating_existing_project.md

     This is the _reference environment_ by default, meaning that new environments will be created with a copy of this content.

-12. You should now be set up.
+12. Congratulations, your project is now up and running!
 Please share any issues you had or ideas for improvements.